AdobeDocs/commerce-operations.en/help/configuration/storage/multi-master-manual.md

 ## Reference scripts

 This section provides scripts that you can run that print a complete list of affected tables without performing any actions on them.
-You can use them to see what tables are affected before you manually split databases, which can be useful if you use extensions that customize the Magento [database schema](https://glossary.magento.com/database-schema).
+You can use them to see what tables are affected before you manually split databases, which can be useful if you use extensions that customize the [database schema](https://glossary.magento.com/database-schema).

 To use these scripts:

 1. Create a SQL script with the contents of each script in this section.
-1. In each script, replace `<your main magento DB name>` with the name of your Magento database.
+1. In each script, replace `<your main DB name>` with the name of your Commerce database.

    In this topic, the sample database name is `magento`.